Singapore’s off-shore islands

 Things To Do: These days, the islands are good for a day of leisurely water activities.
 Get under the sea in your snorkelling gear and explore hard and soft corals while witnessing giant clams, sea horses, octopuses, and even black-tip reef sharks!
 A word of caution though – the currents can get really strong so take care not to get washed away lest you become an island of your own. *shudders*

-Overnight camping is allowed on the island with a permit from Sentosa Leisure Group.
-Guided walk tours are available for booking with NParks.
-Having recently underwent a revamp, the island is now a marine park.
+Having recently undergone a revamp, the island is now a marine park.
 Take a look at TSL’s photojournal of Sisters’ Islands Marine Park here and decide if it’s worth a visit!

 8. St. John’s Island